-FIGURE 2: AREA OF THE GROUNDWATER AVAILABILITY MODEL FOR THE SEYMOUR AND BLAINE AQUIFERS AND THE REFINED GROUNDWATER AVAILABILITY MODEL FOR THE SEYMOUR AQUIFER IN HASKELL, KNOX, AND BAYLOR COUNTIES FROM WHICH THE INFORMATION IN TABLE 2 WAS EXTRACTED (THE SEYMOUR AQUIFER EXTENT WITHIN THE DISTRICT BOUNDARY).
-BAYLOR AND KNOX POD BUDGETS ARE FROM THE GROUNDWATER AVAILABILITY MODEL FOR THE SEYMOUR AND BLAINE AQUIFERS.
+FIGURE 1 AREA OF THE GROUNDWATER AVAILABILITY MODELS FOR THE SEYMOUR AQUIFER FROM WHICH THE INFORMATION IN TABLE 1 WAS EXTRACTED (THE AQUIFER SYSTEM EXTENT WITHIN THE DISTRICT BOUNDARY).

-TABLE 2: SUMMARIZED INFORMATION FOR THE SEYMOUR AQUIFER THAT IS NEEDED FOR THE ROLLING PLAINS GROUNDWATER CONSERVATION DISTRICT'S GROUNDWATER MANAGEMENT PLAN.
+TABLE 2.
+SUMMARIZED INFORMATION FOR THE BLAINE AQUIFER FOR ROLLING PLAINS GROUNDWATER CONSERVATION DISTRICT'S GROUNDWATER MANAGEMENT PLAN.
 ALL VALUES ARE REPORTED IN ACRE-FEET PER YEAR AND ROUNDED TO THE NEAREST 1 ACRE-FOOT.

-Management Plan requirement Aquifer or confining unit Results Estimated annual amount of recharge from precipitation to the district Seymour Aquifer 112,253 Estimated annual volume of water that discharges from the aquifer to springs and any surface water body including lakes, streams, and rivers Seymour Aquifer 61,661 Estimated annual volume of flow into the district within each aquifer in the district Seymour Aquifer 62 Estimated annual volume of flow out of the district within each aquifer in the district Seymour Aquifer 3,180 Estimated net annual volume of flow between each aquifer in the district Flow from Seymour Aquifer into underlying Permian Units Not applicable
+Management Plan requirement Aquifer or confining unit Results Estimated annual amount of recharge from precipitation to the district Blaine Aquifer 702 Estimated annual volume of water that discharges from the aquifer to springs and any surface-water body including lakes, streams, and rivers Blaine Aquifer 0 Estimated annual volume of flow into the district within each aquifer in the district Blaine Aquifer 1,823 Estimated annual volume of flow out of the district within each aquifer in the district Blaine Aquifer 3 Estimated net annual volume of flow between each aquifer in the district Flow from the Blaine Aquifer into adjacent Permian units 4,922